rajasoft/hello-world/README.md

 # hello-world
+ hi rajasekhar,

-hello world application on github
+     This is first application on github and it prints hello world message .